istio/istio.io/content/en/docs/examples/microservices-istio/setup-kubernetes-cluster/index.md

     If you are an instructor, send the generated configuration files to each participant.
 The participants must copy their configuration file to their local computer.

-Congratulations, you configured your cluster for the tutorials!
+Congratulations, you configured your cluster for the tutorial!

 You are ready to [setup a local computer](/docs/examples/microservices-istio/setup-local-computer).